Advance Estate Planning for a Surviving Spouse

 You're never truly prepared for the death of a partner.
 However, while the emotional loss is unavoidable, couples can do a lot of things in advance—together—to solidify the financial standing of the surviving spouse.

-Here are Austin's top ways to mitigate financial stress on a surviving spouse.
+Here are some top ways to mitigate financial stress on a surviving spouse.

 1. Refine your estate plan